helium/HIP/0072-secure-concentrators.md

 Manufacturers will be required to deposit $10 USD of collateral into a Smart Contract for each Secure Concentrator they produce.
-The collateral (AKA 'stake') will be locked in a Smart Contract and slowly paid back to the Manufacturer at a rate of 1/3 the staking balance per year.
+The collateral (AKA 'stake') will be locked in a Smart Contract and slowly paid back to the Manufacturer over a three (3) year period.
 If a Manufacturer is found to have violated any of the terms of the Helium Foundation Ethics document (as determined by the Helium Tribunal Process), their staking balance can be partially or fully Burned.
 The "Burned" action is defined as converting the offending Manufacturer's collateral balance into HNT and then removing the resulting HNT from circulation permanently.

 The Smart Contract will hold Manufacturer's stake balance in Stable Coins.